axivo/k3s-cluster/docs/content/wiki/guide/configuration/inventory.md

   The above detailed configuration will introduce a SPOF (single point of failure), since Kubernetes pods are deployed to a single `agent` type node.
 {{< /callout >}}

-To address this issue, disable the `k3s_vars.controlplane.tainted` feature, allowing Kubernetes pods to be deployed into all cluster nodes.
+To address this issue, set the `k3s_vars.server.controlplane.tainted` option to `false`, allowing Kubernetes pods to be deployed into all cluster nodes.

 Example of a HA cluster inventory with 3 nodes: